Improvement of Spiking Neural Network with Bit Planes and Color Models: Proposed Method

 We can see that the accuracy when using exclusively bit-plane-encoded inputs is lower compared to the baseline.
 However, a combination of rate coding and bit-plane coding resulted in an increase in performance.
 This outcome demonstrates that bit planes contain valuable information that SNN can learn from to improve their classification ability.
 This encourages us to carry out a further study and perform testing on other datasets.

 As we can see in Figure \ref{scheme_fig}, the proposed coding scheme integrates a dual approach featuring both traditional spike coding and bit plane coding.
-Initially, the process commences with the conventional spike coding procedure applied to the image tensor.
+Initially, the process commences with the conventional spike coding procedure applied to the color converted image tensor (defaulted to RGB if unspecified in our algorithm).
 The bit plane coding algorithm is then employed to transform an input image into binary planes.
 The final encoded tensors are then generated through tensor concatenation across the first dimension, merging the outputs from spike coding and bit plane coding.
 These encoded tensors are thereby prepared for utilization in inference tasks and/or training processes.

 The process of converting a multi-channel image into its bit planes involves isolating each bit of the binary representation of the pixel values for each color channel.
 For an $n_{bit}$ image, let $I_{C}(x, y)$ denote the intensity of a pixel at position $(x, y)$ for a given color channel $C$, pixel intensity can be expressed in terms of its binary representation as: